xxScurvyScarabxx/AfterLife/README.md

-# WARNING!
-this plugin is curently in a re-write state and should not be used untill you see this message disappear....

 # Important!
 Floating text leaderboards have been rewriten in verson `3.2.8`, if updating... delete `texts.yml` in your config as there is now no use for it, it will be regenerated automaticly inside of `leaderboards/` folder in your config...